A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Solutions: compactons emerging from the DMI term and the 4th- order terms

-We consider the effect of the DMI and the Skyrme term concerning the stability (the existence) of the solutions for the point of view of the Derrick's argument.
-We examine the value $-E_1/(2E_0)$ for several parameters strength for the models: $[0,\kappa_1, \kappa_{4a},0,\kappa_{0a},0]$ and $[0,\kappa_1, \kappa_{4a},0,0,\kappa_{0b}]$ If the solutions are obtained by the DMI, it goes to 1, while by the Skyrme term it closes to 0.
-Fig.\ref{fig:sk-dm-ze-derrick} is the result for the Zeeman and the squared Zeeman potential, respectively.
-They are reasonable results: for $\kappa_{4a}\to 0$, $-E_1/(2E_0)$ approaches $1$ and for $\kappa_1 \to 0$, $-E_1/(2E_0)$ approaches $0$.
-Fig.\ref{fig:sk-dm-ze-derrick} shows there are no solutions in two regions: \begin{itemize} \item[(i)] at $\kappa_{4a} \to 0$ for all $\kappa_1$, \item[(ii)] the lower right: $\kappa_1 \to 1$ with the small $\kappa_4$. \end{itemize} (i) Without the Skyrme term, the restricted model of the Zeeman potential only has a half-skyrmion and no soliton solution. (ii) As increasing $\kappa_{1}$, the model substantially moves to case (i).
-So, the blank grows as $\kappa_1$ increases.
+We consider the effect of the DMI and the Skyrme term concerning the stability (the existence) of the solutions from the perspective of Derrick's argument.
+We examine the value $-E_1/(2E_0)$ corresponding to the strength of several parameters for the models: $[0,\kappa_1, \kappa_{4a},0,\kappa_{0a},0]$ and $[0,\kappa_1, \kappa_{4a},0,0,\kappa_{0b}]$ If the solutions are obtained by DMI, it reaches 1, whereas it approximates 0, if obtained by the Skyrme term.
+Fig.\ref{fig:sk-dm-ze-derrick} shows the result for the Zeeman and the squared Zeeman potential, respectively.
+These are reasonable results: for $\kappa_{4a}\to 0$, $-E_1/(2E_0)$ approaches $1$ and for $\kappa_1 \to 0$, $-E_1/(2E_0)$ approaches $0$.
+Fig.\ref{fig:sk-dm-ze-derrick} shows no solutions in two regions: \begin{itemize} \item[(i)] at $\kappa_{4a} \to 0$ for all $\kappa_1$, \item[(ii)] the lower right: $\kappa_1 \to 1$ with the small $\kappa_4$. \end{itemize} (i) Without the Skyrme term, the restricted model of the Zeeman potential only has a half-skyrmion and no soliton solution. (ii) Upon increasing $\kappa_{1}$, the model substantially moves to case (i).
+Thus, the blank grows as $\kappa_1$ increases.

 In Fig.\ref{fig:sk-dm-ze-derrick}(right), the solution exhibits no such limiting behavior.